 FlareGet lacks a number of useful functions Folx offers, though.
 You can't drag and drop items from a web page, for example.
 It also does not integrate BitTorrent or macOS-based features like Music or QuickLook.
-FlareGet’s Safari Extension has not been updated to work with versions of macOS released since 2017, so its web browser integration won't work on macOS High Sierra, macOS Mojave, or macOS Catalina.
+FlareGet’s Safari Extension has not been updated to work with versions of macOS released since 2017, so its web browser integration won't work on macOS High Sierra, macOS Mojave, macOS Catalina or macOS Big Sur.

 The most impressive thing about JDownloader is also its biggest weakness: JDownloader is open-source.
 That means testing, updates, and new features are all managed by volunteers.
 Because of this, JDownloader has a function other download managers lack: the ability to add new features on your own.
 Without add-ons, JDownloader can speed up, resume, and schedule downloads.
 It has a speed limiter and can download streaming videos from sites like YouTube.